awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 1. Choose new settings for the properties that you can modify:
    +  **Database** – Choose a different RDS DB instance or Aurora cluster\.
    +  **Connection pool maximum connections** – Adjust what percentage of the maximum available connections the proxy can use\.
    +  **Session pinning filters** – \(Optional\) Choose a session pinning filter\.
 Doing this can help reduce performance issues due to insufficient transaction\-level reuse for connections\.
 Using this setting requires understanding of application behavior and the circumstances under which RDS Proxy pins a session to a database connection\.
+Currently, the setting isn't supported for PostgreSQL and the only choice is `EXCLUDE_VARIABLE_SETS`\.
    +  **Connection borrow timeout** – Adjust the connection borrow timeout interval\.
 This setting applies when the maximum number of connections is already being used for the proxy\.
 The setting determines how long the proxy waits for a connection to become available before returning a timeout error\.
    + **Initialization query** – \(Optional\) Add an initialization query, or modify the current one\.
 You can specify one or more SQL statements for the proxy to run when opening each new database connection\.
 The setting is typically used with `SET` statements to make sure that each connection has identical settings such as time zone and character set\.
 For multiple statements, use semicolons as the separator\.
 You can also include multiple variables in a single `SET` statement, such as `SET x=1, y=2`\.
 Initialization query is not currently supported for PostgreSQL\.